 This is what I use and it's just the choices I've made, I put the information out there for you to digest.

-I don't use AMD decvices simply because my observation is that they require more effort to get them running and to keep them running than I'm willing to invest.
-Especially since I do very large CorelDRAW files and CorelDRAW many times seem to have issues with AMD as reported on their public forum.
+I don't use AMD devices simply because my observation is that they require more effort to get them running and to keep them running than I'm willing to invest.
+Especially since I do very large CorelDRAW files and CorelDRAW many times seems to have issues with AMD as reported on their public forum.
 I don't use Xeon processors for the same reasons.

 I do not use laptops for production, color management is an issue as is system performance, regardless of what you pay, (at one time I had a $4,000 laptop and it still was not as good as a desktop 1/2 its price),.
 I use laptops to show mockups on site to clients only.
 That is moving to a web based process within a month.